adedomin/CSC450-project-proposal/final/final.md

 This is especially the case for web oriented services;
 such services heavily rely on transacting structured documents or serialized objects.

-This limitation has resulted in the hassle of wrangling various line oriented tools--such as: sed, grep, awk, xargs, tr, paste, cut, tee, etc, to try and derive value and data.
+This limitation has resulted in the hassle of wrangling various line oriented tools such as the following: sed, grep, awk, xargs, tr, paste, cut, tee, etc, to try and derive value and data.
 Thus, in a very contrived way, one has effectively wrote a parser.
 An example of the problem can be seen below[^1].